Let's walk you through how we transformed a pair of oven mitts from dirty to clean again.

-We often receive emails from customers on cleaning particular items with Powerizer.
+We often receive emails from customers on cleaning particular items with Powerizer all natural cleaner.
 A customer wrote in asking for advice on how to wash her mother's oven mitts.
 She explained they had sentimental value.
 She had acquired them just before family members moved her mother into an assisted living facility.
 Of course, we wanted to help, so we shared these simple instructions.

 Mix Your Soak Solution

 First, if you're worried about dye cast-off, make a dye soak bath and soak your mitts in Powerizer.
 Here are the specifics.

 - Fill the bucket with one gallon of COLD water. (enough water to submerge the gloves entirely)